Arkansas Valley Conduit

 History

 The cities of the Lower Arkansas Valley in Colorado have awaited the construction of the AVC for decades.
 The AVC was authorized by Congress as part of the Fryingpan-Arkansas Project in 1962.
-It never was built largely because of the inability of participants to repay construction costs.
+It was never built largely because of the inability of participants to repay construction costs.
 In 2009, Congress amended the original Fry-Ark legislation.
 The amendment featured a cost-sharing plan with 65 percent federal and 35 percent local funding.
 The locally funded portion will be repaid by the Southeastern Colorado Water Conservancy District (District) to the federal government over a period of 50 years.

 Milestones